LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/calling-functions/README.md

 # Resource: Calling Functions

 Let’s review how to use functions!
-Over the course of your career as a programmer, you’ll use many, many functions, both those others have written, and those you’ve written yourself.
-As we’ve seen before, we can run a library function like so:
+Over the course of your career as a programmer, you’ll use many, many functions, some of which you’ve written yourself, as well as some written by other people.
+As we’ve seen previously, we can run a library function like so:

 ```
 #include <cs50.h>